twilio/twilio-voice-react-native-app/README.md

-# Twilio Voice React Native Reference
+# Twilio Voice React Native Reference App

 This project consists of a backend server and a React Native app that demonstrate best practices for developing a Twilio Programmable Voice application.